 Red dot sights are popular and there is no denying the fact that hunters and shooters alike love it.
-It also has its fair share of “questions” that needs answering and some of them needs answering from a different perspective.
+It also has its fair share of “questions” that needs answering and some of them need answering from a different perspective.
 One of the most asked questions is how to shoot with a red dot sight.
-And as I have mentioned earlier, this question like most other question related to red dot gun sights can be answered from different perspectives.
+And as I have mentioned earlier, this question like most other questions related to red dot gun sights can be answered from different perspectives.

 Now, before I answer the question, there are a good number of things I need to mention.